 - My whole life, I had overly felt people’s INTENTIONS – especially when it came to family members and lovers.
 I knew that their intentions weren’t bad and that deep down, they loved me… But I always ended up short-changed and heartbroken in the end.
-I realized that family, lovers, and friends can love me with all their heart and never INTEND to hurt me, but you will never live a life on your terms if you continue to put up with other people’s dysfunction as a result of an intention that you may know deep down, but that their actions do not match.
-Just like you can’t be someone’s crutches if they can’t walk, you can’t finish people’s emotional sentences for them.
-Stop trying.
-Start WALKING.
-You don’t need crutches – You can sprint.
+I realized that family, lovers, and friends can love me with all their heart and never intend to hurt me… but you can’t continue to put up with other people’s dysfunction just because of an intention that you know deep down is there, but that their actions simply do not match.

 How does intention hold ANY merit if it negates ACTION?
 We need to stop giving perceived intention so much power.

 I was investing my emotional and physical time on people who were anchors.
-The moment I wanted to cut the anchor (aka implement healthy boundaries), I felt guilty because of the history we had, the deep down knowingness that they loved me but had some sort of trauma that I needed to be patient for them to get through at the expense of my sanity and heart, or they were related to me.
+The moment I wanted to cut the anchor (aka implement healthy boundaries), I felt guilty.

 BOTTOM LINE: I was plagued with guilt and surrounded by people who although may not have been “bad people,” they were bad for me.
 They weighed me down, made me feel like loving me was hard, were toxic, and extremely negative.